trekawek/air-quality-info/README.md

 ## Features

 * Nice and clean interface
+* Records stored in the RRD
-* Graphs based on RRD
+* Graphs rendered with ChartJS
 * No external database required
 * Support for multiple devices